CSCI 338

 by Kay Robbins and Steve Robbins

-by David B. Kirk and Wen-mei W. Hwu
+, by David B. Kirk, Wen-mei W. Hwu, and Izzat El Hajj

 Course Description

 This course explores different parallel programming paradigms used for writing applications on today’s parallel computer systems.
-The course will introduce concurrency (i.e. multiple simultaneous computations) and the synchronization primitives that allow for the creation of correct concurrent applications.
+The course will introduce concurrency (i.e., multiple simultaneous computations) and the synchronization primitives that allow for the creation of correct concurrent applications.
 It will examine how a variety of systems organize parallel processing resources and enable users to write parallel programs for these systems.
-Covered programming paradigms will include multiprogramming with processes, message passing, threading in shared memory multiprocessors, vector processing, graphics processor programming, transactions, MapReduce, and other forms of programming for the cloud.
-Class discussion is based on assigned readings.
-Assignments provide students the opportunity to develop proficiency in writing software using different parallel programming paradigms.
+The primary objective of the class is to learn how to map algorithms to different types of systems and to assess applications' performance on different systems based on applications' resource demands and systems' characteristics.
+Throughout, students will explore these issues using several forms of graph algorithms.

 Policies